ForEvolve/ForEvolve-Framework/src/ForEvolve.Markdown/README.md

 }
 ```

-> **Note**
->
+## Implementations
-> Right now, the library contains only a wrapper around `lunet-io/markdig`, however, in the future, multiple implementations could be used.
+Right now, the project contains only a wrapper around `lunet-io/markdig`, however, in the future, multiple implementations could be created.

+## Why this?
+Why use this instead of `Markdig` and why did I created this?

+Simple!
+It creates an abstraction between my code (consumer) and `Markdig` (the library doing the actual convertion to markdown).
+This way, if I want to use another library later, the only place that needs to be updated is the composition root of the project.

+> [...] and of course a new implementation of the `IMarkdownConverter` interface must be created by someone.

 ## NuGet feed
-You can load this package directly or the ForEvolve metapackage.
+You can load this package directly or use the ForEvolve metapackage.
+As of now, they are only available on the ForEvove MyGet feed.

 ForEvolve [NuGet V3 feed URL](https://www.myget.org/F/forevolve/api/v3/index.json) packages source.
 See the [Table of content](https://github.com/ForEvolve/Toc) project for more info.